Mental Prisons

 Self-help books don’t really help

 Over 40 million self-help books are sold every year.
-Maybe no one is reading them?
+Either no one is reading them or they don’t work

-Mental Prisons is a “self-help book for nobody” because it doesn’t contain any advice.
-It’s not meant to help the reader do anything but see what’s possible.
+Mental Prisons is a “self-help book for nobody” because it starts with the premise that it won’t help you.
+It’s not meant to change anything but how you observe what’s going on in that little noggin of yours.

 Mental Prisons by the numbers